uclaconditional/dcgan-tensorflow-atom/README.md

 Randomly walk around the latent space.
 If any of the 512 numbers reach the boundary of the space, clamp it at the boundary.
 #### Mode 6:
 Linearly interpolate between a sequence of frames (e.g. From frame A to frame B, then from frame C to frame D)
+#### Mode 8:
+Randomly jump around the space within a certain distance from the starting image.
+Generates a flicker-like effect.
+#### Mode 9:
+Exponential ease in or ease out when interpolating between two key frames.
+Easing speed and whether to ease in or out is controlled through json params.
+#### Mode 11:
+Randomly jump around the space within a certain distance from the lerp position from A - B.
+#### Mode 12:
+Exponentially ease in and then out when interpolating between two key frames (A | slow - fast - slow | B).
+Easing speed is controllable through param "power".
+#### Mode 13:
+Exponential ease in and then out with flicker.

 #### JSON file parameters:
 ```
 "trained_model" : Path to the trained model to use, relative to DCGAN root directory.
 "base_dir" : Directory to store the new frames generated.
+"rand_seed" : Random seed to be used to generate this video. "rand_seed" is used per video, not per cut.
 "data" : A JSON list that contains info for each transition.
 ```
 Elements of "data":